Fraudik/FastAPI_blog/README.md

 # FastAPI_blog
-Asynchronous blog backend with FastAPI and PostgreSQL
+Weblog backend with FastAPI and PostgreSQL

 ## Setup and launch